LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/Lex.md

 ### Sending Pause/Delay Message

-In the bot's flow, there can be a time when it is required to pause/delay the conversation for some time.
-This is supported in Amazon Lex as well through Third-Party Bots.
-The delay message can be added via the Custom Markup response in intent definition (as shown in Figure 8.1).
-There are two properties `delay` and `typing` are part of the Custom Markup response.
+It is possible to send an event of type "delay" before regular content events and actions.
+This specifies the time the bot will wait before displaying the next message.
+The delay message can be added via Custom Markup response in intent definition (as shown in Figure 8.1).
+There are two properties `delay` and `typing` are part of the Custom Payload response.

 <ul>
   <li> <b>delay</b>: This is the number of seconds for delay</li>